creativecodecollective/creativecodecollective.github.io/README.md

 # CREATIVE CODE COLLECTIVE

 We believe in scrappy artistic strategies not perfect code, growth not perfection, collaboration and community not competition.
-Join us in person at the Ahmanson Lab, on Sprout.Place, or explore our growing resource hub online.
+Join us in person at the Ahmanson Lab, on Around video, or explore our growing resource hub online.

-You can find things to LEARN, DO, USE, and MAKE with code, as well as view projects created by our members.
+You can find things to LEARN, DO, USE, and MAKE with code on our Resource Hub, as well as view projects created by our members.

 ## Meetups

-Fall 2021: Thurs 4–6p PDT (check our Discord server for up-to-date times and URLs)
+Spring 2022: Thurs 5–7p PDT (check our Discord server for up-to-date times and URLs)

 Discord: Join anytime [here](https://discord.gg/thvgd52)